Catrobat

 Catrobat is a block-based visual programming language and Open Source Software non-profit project.
-The first release dates back to 2010 and was initiated by Wolfgang Slany from the Technical University Graz in Austria.
-The multidisciplinary team develops the programming language and free apps for teenagers to create their own games, animations, music videos or all other kinds of apps directly on a smartphone based on the catrobat framework.
+First released in 2010 by Wolfgang Slany from the Graz University of Technology in Austria.
+The multidisciplinary team develops the programming language and free apps for teenagers to create their own games, animations, music videos, or all other kinds of apps directly on a smartphone based on the Catrobat framework.

-The visual programming language used for coding is very similar to the one used in Scratch except with Catrobat, no laptop or PC is needed.
-Every aspect of development can be covered solely on a smartphone and therefore over the years the usage of Catrobat and the Apps spread all over the world.
-Some activities of Catrobat are targeted directly at female and male teenagers to close the gender gap in STEM-Studies.
-Other activities are especially for less developed countries because a native language support is provided directly in Catrobat's apps, without the need to be supported on operating systems language level.
+The visual programming language is designed to work on mobile devices.
+Catrobat is used by teenagers to close the gender gap in STEM-Studies.
+Catrobat has been introduced to less developed countries, the native language support is provided directly in Catrobat's apps, and not supported on the operating systems language level.

 History

-Catrobat started with the name Catroid in 2010 and the name was inspired by Scratch's cat mascot and the android operating system.
-A first public version of the free app was published in 2013 on Google Play.
-Currently, there are more than 74 releases of the main coding app as of November 2020.
-The first version for iOS has been published in 2018.
+Catrobat started with the name Catroid in 2010, and the name was inspired by Scratch's cat mascot and the Android operating system.
+The first public version of the free app was published in 2013 on Google Play.
+As of November 2020, there are more than 74 releases of the main coding app.
+The first version for iOS was published in 2018.
 The mobile apps currently have more than 5 million users in 180 countries, are natively available in 50+ languages (including several languages not directly supported by the underlying operating system), and have been developed so far by over 1,300 volunteers from around the world.